 South African Airways administrators hope to exit by month-end

-JOHANNESBURG, March 19 (Reuters) - The administrators of South African Airways (SAA) hope to exit the business by the end of the month, the state-owned airline said in a letter to affected parties seen by Reuters.
+JOHANNESBURG, March 19 (Reuters) - The administrators of South African Airways (SAA) hope to hand control of the business back to management by the end of the month, the state-owned airline said in a letter to affected parties seen by Reuters.

+SAA has been under a form of bankruptcy protection since December 2019, and its fortunes worsened during the COVID-19 pandemic.
+All operations were mothballed in September 2020 when funds ran low.

-The letter, dated March 18, said SAA's board of directors and management were working on a plan for the airline to resume flying.
+The letter, dated March 18, said SAA's board of directors and management were working on a plan to resume flights, without giving a date when that might happen.

+The administrators said they had received 7.8 billion rand ($529 million) out of a 10.5 billion rand bailout allocated in the government's October mid-term budget.

+Out of that, around 360 million rand has gone towards paying unpaid salaries, 1.5 billion rand has been spent on severance packages and 400 million rand has been transferred to creditors who lent money after the airline entered administration.

 ((alexander.winning@tr.com; +27 10 346 1076))